From Quasi-Isometric Embeddings to Finite-Volume Property: A Theoretical Framework for Quantized Matrix Completion

-Initial attempts to address quantized matrix completion (quantized MC) can be found in \cite{davenport20141} and \cite{bhaskar20151}, where researchers sought to develop theoretical guarantees within the framework of the generalized linear model.
+One of the less explored areas in the theoretical one-bit sensing is \emph{quantized matrix completion}, where the objective is to recover a low-rank matrix from quantized observations.
+Initial attempts to address quantized matrix completion can be found in \cite{davenport20141} and \cite{bhaskar20151}, where researchers developed theoretical guarantees within the framework of the generalized linear model.
 They derived a regularized maximum likelihood estimate (MLE) based on a probability distribution determined by the real-valued noisy entries of the low-rank matrix.
 To regularize the MLE problem, these studies employed both nuclear and Frobenius norms, drawing inspiration from prior work on one-bit compressed sensing \cite{davenport20141}.
 The optimization of the regularized MLE was carried out using projected gradient descent.

-The works of \cite{davenport20141} and \cite{bhaskar20151} presented various theoretical guarantees and necessary conditions for achieving perfect recovery performance in the context of the MLE problem.
+The results of \cite{davenport20141} and \cite{bhaskar20151} presented various theoretical guarantees and necessary conditions for achieving perfect recovery performance in the context of the MLE problem.
 These guarantees were established by considering the rank and the number of measurements required, ensuring optimal solutions when the density function is concave.
-In the realm of the one-bit MC problem, a comprehensive investigation of a max-norm constrained MLE was conducted in \cite{cai2013max}.
-Further advancements were made in \cite{ni2016optimal}, where the authors developed a greedy algorithm that extended the concept of conditional gradient descent to efficiently solve the regularized MLE for the one-bit MC problem.
-The concept of regularized MLE for the one-bit MC problem was extended to the quantized MC problem in \cite{bhaskar2016probabilistic}.
-Here, the authors of \cite{cao2015categorical} considered a Trace norm regularized MLE with a likelihood function for categorical distribution.
-In \cite{gao2018low}, a regularized MLE for matrix completion from quantized and erroneous measurements was proposed, taking into account the presence of sparse additive errors in the model.
+In the realm of the one-bit matrix completion problem, a comprehensive investigation of a max-norm constrained MLE was conducted in \cite{cai2013max}.
+Further advancements were made in \cite{ni2016optimal}, where the authors developed a greedy algorithm that extended the concept of conditional gradient descent to efficiently solve the regularized MLE for the one-bit matrix completion problem.
+The concept of regularized MLE for the one-bit matrix completion problem was extended to the quantized matrix completion problem in \cite{bhaskar2016probabilistic}.
+Here, the authors of \cite{cao2015categorical} considered a trace-norm regularized MLE with a likelihood function for categorical distributions.
+In \cite{gao2018low}, a regularized MLE for matrix completion from quantized and erroneous measurements was proposed, accounting for the presence of sparse additive errors in the model.